 We do not currently own or operate manufacturing facilities for the production of preclinical or our planned clinical or commercial quantities of any of our product candidates.
 We currently contract with only one drug product formulation manufacturer for the production of QR-010 solution for nebulization, and we expect to continue to do so to meet the preclinical and planned clinical requirements of our product candidates.
-We do not have a long term agreement with this third party.

 Currently, each of our drug starting materials for our manufacturing activities are supplied by a single source supplier.
 We have agreements for the supply of such drug materials with manufacturers or suppliers that we believe have sufficient capacity to meet our demands.
 In addition, we believe that adequate alternative sources for such supplies exist.
-However, there is a risk that, if supplies are interrupted, it would materially harm our business.
 We typically order raw materials and services on a purchase order basis and do not enter into long-term dedicated capacity or minimum supply arrangements.